If your Centrelink online account is linked to myGov, sign in now to make electronic repayments using any of the following:

 If there’s an outstanding loan after your death, we’ll generally seek repayment from your estate after 14 weeks.
 We may defer repayment if your surviving partner is both:

 - using the real estate used as security, for example, to live in.

-If we defer your loan, the loan will keep accruing interest.
+If we defer your loan repayment, the loan will keep accruing interest.

 The guarantee may not apply if you increase a mortgage or encumbrance, misrepresent your circumstances or commit fraud.
 If this happens, the full loan balance will need to be repaid.

 We may need to value the property before you sell it so we can correctly apply the guarantee.
+The valuation is free.
 It’s important that you tell us as early as possible if either of these situations happen:

 - you intend to sell or dispose of a property you have offered as security